kanika-mantri/kanika-demo/README.md

 # kanika-demo
-this is my first github repository. author-kanika
+This is my first github repository.
+Author-kanika.